Table of Contents

 14 Best Après Ski Lounges

-I have stayed at many of the locations listed below, and will continue to venture back, as each location is special and luxurious in its own way.
-Any bar with relaxing ambiance, especially if there is a view to be seen, is where you will find me.
+I have stayed at many of the locations listed below and will continue to venture back, as each location is special and luxurious in its own way.
+Any bar with a relaxing ambiance, especially if there is a view to be seen, is where you will find me.

 St. Regis – I am a St. Regis hotel addict and this is for sure one of my favorites.
 Just stroll through, spot the large fireplace in the center, and find your seat.
 Make sure to have the Signature drink of the St. Regis, the Bloody Mary, which here is called the Down Hill Red Snapper.
 I promise it does not disappoint.